-- We believe that building relationships and genuine connections is critical to cultivating the next generation of women philanthropists.
+- We believe that building relationships and genuine connections is critical to cultivating the next generation of diverse women philanthropists.

 We keep our administrative costs low by using a largely volunteer staff and tapping into the talent pool of our membership.

 Each member decides for herself how involved she would like to be.
-Some members choose simply to write a check and attend our Annual Meeting to participate in voting for thoroughly vetted nonprofit finalists.
+Some members choose simply to write a check and attend our Grant Awards & All-Member Meeting to participate in voting for thoroughly vetted nonprofit finalists.
 Others choose to become deeply involved in committee work – evaluating grants, conducting site visits, or planning our member education events.